 Appropriate calcium hardness will help maintain many pool elements, like fiberglass, concrete, plaster, filters, and vinyl liners.

 Suppose your pool’s a bit too soft.
-In that case, you can mix some calcium hardness increaser into the water, which will bring the calcium hardness to the recommended range of 175 to 225 parts per million (ppm).
+In that case, you can mix some calcium hardness increaser into the water, bringing the calcium hardness to the recommended range of 175 to 225 parts per million (ppm).
 Note: The recommended levels for plaster & concrete pools are 200 to 275 parts per million.

 Add the calcium hardness increaser when you open the pool for the season.
 Check the levels regularly because evaporation and splashing water out of the pool can drop your calcium levels below what’s ideal.

-If you’re using calcium hypochlorite shock, you’re already adding some calcium to your pool, which is excellent for extending the pool equipment life.
+If you’re using calcium hypochlorite shock, you’re already adding some calcium to your pool, which is excellent for extending the pool equipment’s life.